adonisjs/v5-docs/content/guides/digging-deeper/route-model-binding.md

 ```

 :::warning
-Make sure you always import your model with an `import` and not an `import type`.
-Otherwise, the `bind` decorator will not be able to retrieve the class of your model and it will not work.
+Ensure you always import your model with an `import` and not an `import type`.
+Otherwise, the `bind` decorator will not be able to retrieve the class of your model, and it will not work.

 **ESLint user?** - Take a look [here](#compatibility-with-eslint)
 :::